Nadjim Abdou

 Nadjim "Jimmy" Abdou (born 13 July 1984) is a former professional footballer who played as a midfielder.

 Starting his career in his hometown club of Martigues, Abdou later went on to play in Ligue 1 with Sedan before moving to England with Plymouth Argyle.
 From 2008 to 2017, he played for Millwall, where he scored nine goals in 342 appearances.
 In 2018, Abdou returned to Martigues.

-Born in France, Abdou is of Comorian descent through his parents.
+Born in France, Abdou is Comorian through his parents.
 He made his international debut for the Comoros in October 2010, and played for his nation at the 2021 Africa Cup of Nations.

 Club career

 Early career

-Born in Martigues, Bouches-du-Rhône, Abdou started out with his home-town club Martigues, first joining the side when he was seven years old.
+Born in Martigues, Bouches-du-Rhône, Abdou started out with his home-town club Martigues, first joining the club when he was seven years old.
 After progressing through the ranks, Abdou was promoted to the first team in 2002 and spent one season with them, making twenty–six appearances and scoring two times.